 Recorded 102 points (44 goals, 58 assists) in 76 games in 1988-89

 Every hero needs a sidekick.
-For Batman it was Robin, for Han Solo it was Chewbacca, and for Gretzky, it was Jari Kurri.
-This dynamic duo terrorized defencemen around the league for the better part of eight seasons.
+For Batman, it was Robin.
+For Han Solo, it was Chewbacca.
+And for Gretzky, it was Jari Kurri.
+This dynamic duo terrorized defensemen around the league for the better part of eight seasons.
 Sure, you could have put just about anybody on Gretzky’s line and they would have thrived, but Kurri was something special.